 1. Obtain ECG.

-An electrocardiogram (ECG) is a crucial test for a suspected heart attack.
+An electrocardiogram (ECG) is a crucial test for a suspected myocardial infarction.
 Upon admission to the hospital, obtain ECG within 10 minutes to capture the heart’s electrical activity.
 An ECG can reveal signs of a present heart attack or one that has already occurred.
 The patterns on the ECG can identify the severity of the damage to the heart and the specific affected area.

 2. Assess the cardiovascular status.

-Myocardial infarction may result from the blockage of one or more coronary arteries for longer than 20 to 40 minutes.
+Myocardial infarction may result from the blockage of one or more coronary arteries resulting in tissue ischemia or death.
 The blockage is often thrombotic and brought on by a plaque that has ruptured in the coronary arteries.
 The obstruction causes ischemia resulting in inadequate cardiac output and ineffective cardiac tissue perfusion.

 3. Assess the patient’s color, capillary refill, and pulses.